 Cassiopea sp. are a versatile and useful model for studying diverse aspects of biology.
 This portal provides resources for the community of researchers interested in using the Cassiopea system.

 This portal is also the source for information and registration for the International Cassiopea Workshop, a gathering of researchers already working on or interested in working on the Cassiopea system.
 Held annually in Key Largo, one of the many global locations Cassiopea sp. are found, this event is a combination conference and workshop where scientists interested in conducting field research after the research presentations at the conference may stay and work at the Key Largo Marine Station.
-Please see our pages on past conferences for more information.

 What is Cassiopea?